FlyingSpringrol/Human-memory/README.md

 Just writing this one down...
 Not sure how this idea is connected yet but are a bunch of simple graded "yes/no" responses enough to  match the accuracy of a single backpropagated ideal solution?

 ###2) Hopfield net:
 I've only just started working on this one, and am still reading about the network dynamics, inputs, outputs, and training.
-Honestly, I haven't found any really good tutorial links yet.
-From my understanding, they are ways of creating associative memory.
-They can store and retrieve information through an incredible amount of input noise.
-http://www.scholarpedia.org/article/Hopfield_network
-http://www.cs.toronto.edu/~mackay/itprnn/ps/506.522.pdf
-https://www.youtube.com/watch?v=gfPUWwBkXZY
+Works on a simple matrix, but I plan on implementing a GUI based letter drawing system with a python backend, (mostly so I can practice html, css, and learn python servers/sockets)
+Theory behind Hopfield Nets:
+Minimization of an energy function to create content-adressable memory.
+Hopfield nets are incredibly interesting as they illustrate a recursive feeding network, that is, its output feeds back into its inputs.
+I think the saved, incrementally changing states of the net might be a perfect model for biological memory.
+I wonder if recurrent systems have been observed in the brain, and if this recurrence is what allows for memory recall. http://www.scholarpedia.org/article/Hopfield_network http://www.cs.toronto.edu/~mackay/itprnn/ps/506.522.pdf https://www.youtube.com/watch?v=gfPUWwBkXZY